webclinic017/edgedb/docs/reference/edgeql/analyze.rst

 Analyze
 =======

-.. index:: analyze, explain, performance, postgres query planner
+.. index:: explain, performance, postgres query planner
+.. api-index:: analyze

 Prefix an EdgeQL query with ``analyze`` to run a performance analysis of that query.